Marek Siwiec: Political career

-From 1991 until 1997 he was a member of Parliament of the Polish Republic (Sejm) for the Kalisz Constituency.
-In years 1993-1995 he was also Member of National Broadcasting Council.
+From 1991 until 1997 Siwiec was a member of the Sejm for the Kalisz Constituency.
+In years 1993–1995 he was also Member of the National Broadcasting Council.

 In 1996 he was appointed as a secretary of state in a Chancellery of the President of the Republic of Poland, Aleksander Kwaśniewski.

 One year later (1997) he took over as a Chief of the National Security Bureau (Poland).
 He held that position until 2004, when he was elected Member of the European Parliament from Greater Poland Voivodship.

 From January 2007 to June 2009 he served as Vice-President of the European Parliament.
 He also chaired the Delegation to the EU-Ukraine Parliamentary Cooperation Committee.
 He was an observer of several elections in Ukraine between 2004 and 2014.

 In December 2011-April 2012 he was vice-chairman of Democratic Left Alliance, polish social-democratic political party.

 During his tenure in European Parliament he also served as a coordinator of the Group of the Progressive Alliance of Socialists and Democrats for the Euronest Parliamentary Assembly.
 He was member of the Board of Yalta European Strategy foundation, President of European Friends of Israel, and member of Global Leadership Council of Colorado State University.

 In 2016 he was appointed as a Chief Executive Officer of Babi Yar Holocaust Memorial Center, a non-governmental organization with its mission to respectfully commemorate the victims of the Babi Yar and to promote the humanization of mankind through the memory preservation and study of the history of the Holocaust.
 Since 2019, he has served as a Senior Public Affairs Advisor for the European Union.